 Here’s the problem.
 The main protagonist, Nora, is a fucking loser.
 I’m just going to put it out there.
 She’s a loser.

 She’s 26 years old and still pining away for the boyfriend she had when she was 16.
 Come on!
 Ok, sure, it was a messy breakup, he broke your heart into a million tiny teenager girl shaped pieces and you never got closure.
 But how does someone never move on, like at all?
 Has she ever had sex with someone else?
 Gone on a date?
 Apparently not.
-So just…come on!
+So seriously, come on!

 How many grown ass women are out there decidedly becoming Bridget Jones re-virginanized spinsters because their high school sweetheart peaced-out during a difficult time in your life?
 SHOW OF HANDS PLEASE I won’t judge, despite what this review might suggest.
 I just need a headcount and to tell you to get over it!
 Find a man (not a boy) that knows how to work a G-spot and you’ll be over that high school flake in no time.
 Gotdamnit, NORA!

 “I have not spoken to him for ten years, but I thought of him every single day.”

 To top it off, Nora in all her pining away sadness, agrees to a strange invitation to attend her former best friend, Clare’s, “hen weekend”.
 A person she hasn’t talked to in a million years.
 A person who’s wedding she’s not even invited to.
 But she’s invited to the bachelorette with a couple other randos?
 Like Clare has no other friends?
 That email would have been deleted from my inbox so fast.

 Instead of attending a hen weekend, perhaps Nora should have been attending some well-deserved therapy to get over a stupid teenage relationship.
 That would have been a much better use of her time.